 The latest estimate is that 420,000 annuities are sold every year.
-As more and more people are enrolled automatically into a workplace pension, these annuities will become even more common.
+As more and more people are enrolled automatically into a workplace pension, these annuities were expected to become even more common.

 First, there are standard annuities - available to all.
 Then there are enhanced annuities that can be bought by people with a lower life expectancy, generally smokers or those with a medical condition.